jschmidtnj/OutlookContacts/contacts-app-firebase/README.md

 ## add cloud functions

-There are a few cloud functions used in this project to provide email notifications with approvals / rejections and initial submissions to workflow.
+There are a few cloud functions used in this project to provide email notifications and manage users and contacts.
 They are found in the `functions/index.js` file.
-The first function is `sendApprovalEmailNotification`, which sends an email at each change in approval in a workflow chain, to the next group of approvers.
-This way the next group of approvers is notified only when needed at the approval.
-The next function `sendApprovedRejectedEmailNotification` sends an email to the submitter of the form when the form is finally approved or rejected by the workflow chain.
-The function `accountcleanup` deletes accounts that were created but not verified, and is triggered by a cronjob.
 Run `firebase deploy --only functions` to deploy all of the functions.
 See below for cronjob information.

 ## add Cronjob to accountcleanup cloud function